chung-leong/react-seq/examples/payment/README.md

   fallback(<PaymentLoading />);
 ```

-This set the fallback placeholder.
+This sets the fallback placeholder.
 A loading message will be on screen until our generator output the payment method
 selection screen.
 For that to happen, we need to know what payment methods are available to the user.
 In real life,
 that could depend on he where lives, what the product is, and other factors.
 We would need to contact the server
 for this information.
 To do so, we dynamically load the module responsible for processing payment and call